PowerDNS/pdns/pdns/recursordist/docs/lua-scripting/dq.rst

       .. versionadded:: 4.5.0

-      The current extended error code, if any.
+      The extended error code, if any.
 See :ref:`setting-extended-resolution-errors`.

   .. attribute:: DNSQuestion.extendedErrorExtra

       .. versionadded:: 4.5.0

-      The current extended error extra text, as a string, if any.
+      The extended error extra text, as a string, if any.
 See :ref:`setting-extended-resolution-errors`.

   .. attribute:: DNSQuestion.qname